-The manufacturer of your MINI recommends winter tires for driving in adverse winter road conditions.
-Although all-season M+S tires provide better winter traction than summer tires. they generally fail to provide the same levels of cold-weather performance as winter tires.
+The manufacturer of MINI recommends the use of winter tires on snowy roads or if temperatures drop below 45 °F / +7 °C. Although all-season M+S tires provide better winter traction than summer tires, they generally fail to provide the same levels of cold-weather performance as winter tires.